Talking about Similarities in English

 Spitting image of

-Meaning: to look very similar to someone, especially if you are related.
+Meaning: to resemble someone closely, especially if you are related.

 - The boy was a spitting image of his father.